mattermost/docs/source/developer/developer-setup.md

 ## Development Flow

-Here's a general workflow a Mattermost developer working on our [platform repository](https://github.com/mattermost/platform) will follow:
+Here's a general workflow a Mattermost developer working on our [platform repository](https://github.com/mattermost/platform) follows:

 1. Take a look at the `Repository structure` to find out where to look for what you're working on.
 2. On your fork, create a branch `PLT-####` where #### is the ticket number if it is a [Jira](https://mattermost.atlassian.net) ticket, or `GH-####` if it is a GitHub Issue without a Jira ticket.